greg

 BIO

-Greg Robinson, a native New Yorker, is Associate Professor of History at l'Université du
+Greg Robinson, a native New Yorker, is Professor of History at l'Université du Québec À

-Québec À Montréal, a French-language institution in Montreal, Canada, and a board
+Montréal, a French-language institution in Montreal, Canada, and a researcher at that

 but breaks new ground by studying those events alongside the treatment of ethnic